-The review of available information did not identify any known groundwater resources at repository depth (typically 500m) for the Ignace area.
-The Ontario Ministry of Environment Water Well Records indicates that no potable water supply wells are known to exploit aquifers at typical repository depths in the Ignace area or anywhere else in Northern Ontario.
-Water wells in the Ignace area source water from overburden or shallow bedrock aquifers at depths ranging from 4 to 154 m.
+The review of available information did not identify any known groundwater resources at repository depth (typically 500 m) for the Ear Falls area.
+The Ontario Ministry of Environment Water Well Records indicates that no potable water supply wells are known to exploit aquifers at typical repository depths in the Ear Falls area or anywhere else in northern Ontario.
+Water wells in the Ear Falls area source water from overburden or shallow bedrock aquifers at depths ranging from 4 to 134 m, with most wells between 30 to 40 m deep.